-Advanced GCE in Geography consists of three externally examined papers and one coursework component.
+For A-level Geography assessment consists of two externally examined papers and one non-examined component.
 It is designed to be engaging with a contemporary issues-based approach and it clearly supports progression to undergraduate level Geography.

 Paper 1 – Physical Geography - 2hrs 30mins - 40% of the A-level

 Paper 2 – Human Geography - 2hrs 30mins - 40% of the A-level

 Non-examined assessment: Geography Fieldwork Investigation: - 20% of the A-level

 The student undertakes an independent geographical investigation, producing a written report of 3000 - 4000 words.
 The student defines a question or issue relating to the compulsory or optional content.
 The student’s investigation will incorporate fieldwork data (collected individually or as part of a group) and own research and/or secondary data.
 The report will evidence independent analysis and evaluation of data, presentation of data findings and extended writing.
 The report is internally assessed and externally moderated.
 The fieldwork which forms the focus and context of the individual investigation may be either physical, human or integrated physical-human.